 The Utah Developmental Disability Council is dedicated to communicating effectively and conveying information in a way that is understood easily by diverse groups, including those who have limited English proficiency, those with limited literacy skills, those with disabilities, and those who are deaf or hard of hearing.
 The UDDC is committed to making appropriate accommodations to meet each person’s communication needs.

-Utah Community of Practice: Definition & Vision and Mission of Cultural Competency
+Utah Community of Practice: Definition & Vision and Mission of Cultural Responsiveness

-Mission Statement: Utahns with Disabilities have equitable access to a culturally and linguistically competent system of services, advocacy and supports.
+Mission Statement: Utahns with Disabilities have equitable access to a culturally and linguistically responsive system of services, advocacy and supports.

-Definition: Cultural and linguistic competence is a set of congruent behaviors, attitudes, and policies that come together in a system, agency, or among professionals that enables effective work in cross-cultural situations.
+Definition: Cultural and linguistic competency is a set of congruent behaviors, attitudes, and policies that come together in a system, agency, or among professionals that enables effective work in cross-cultural situations.

 - ‘Culture’ refers to integrated patterns of human behavior that include the language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious, or social groups.

 - ‘Competence’ implies having the capacity to function effectively as an individual and an organization within the context of the cultural beliefs, behaviors, and needs presented by individuals, families, and their communities.